Psychological and Social Aspects of Disability

 The stages of adjusting to a new form of disability include four basic ones.
 These stages include shock, denial, anger/depression, and adjustment/acceptance.
 People progress through these stages at their own pace.

-Shock involves a state of both emotional and physical numbness that can last from a few hours to several days.
+- Shock: Shock involves a state of both emotional and physical numbness that can last from a few hours to several days.

-Denial may last anywhere from three weeks to two months and is a defense mechanism that allows the implications of the new disability the person has experienced to be gradually introduced.
+- Denial: Denial may last anywhere from three weeks to two months and is a defense mechanism that allows the implications of the new disability the person has experienced to be gradually introduced.
 Denial only becomes an issue when it interferes with the person's life, forms of treatment, or rehabilitation efforts.

-Anger and depression are reactions to loss and the person's change in social treatment and status.
+- Anger/Depression: Anger and depression are reactions to loss and the person's change in social treatment and status.
 The person may experience a number of different emotions during this stage and grieve for the changes in their body image, function, loss of future expectations, or former satisfaction based upon any function that has been lost.

-The stage of adjustment and acceptance does not necessarily mean the person is happy about the disability they now experience, although it does allow for the relinquishment of any false hopes, as well as the successful adaptation of new roles based upon realistic potentials and limitations.
+- Adjustment/Acceptance: The stage of adjustment and acceptance does not necessarily mean the person is happy about the disability they now experience, although it does allow for the relinquishment of any false hopes, as well as the successful adaptation of new roles based upon realistic potentials and limitations.
 The person might benefit from interactions with others who experience forms of disabilities, and becomes comfortable with who they are.

 Emotional aspects associated with a new form of disability are many times a major factor in determining the person's outcome and the benefits related to rehabilitative efforts.
 Effective psychological intervention is beneficial where ensuring recovery from an injury that has caused a form of disability is concerned.
 Many people experience more than four stages of adjustment to a physical disability; in fact - people might experience as many as twelve stages that include: